 “A man shall leave his family and be joined to his wife and the two shall become one flesh, So they are no longer two, but one flesh.”
 Jesus said this in our reading from Mark.
 If you are doing the math, it goes like this: 1 + 1 = 1.

 A man leaves his family and becomes one with his wife.
 God brings them together, as it was in creation.
 “What God has brought together, let no one separate.”

 In our world full of sins in all shapes and sizes, they all are meant to break what God has created.
 Marriage, goodness, love, caring, compassion.
 Sins of the world work together to break apart families, friendships, communities, places where God can do great things.

 Jesus calls us into relationships with one another.
 Calls us to serve one another.
 Calls us to care for one another.
 To resist the temptation to sin and pull away from God.

 I am not saying we are to judge one another on our lifestyles.
 We are not to ignore people in our communities because they sin.
-We are called to love and serve.
+Let’s face it, we are all sinners, every single one of us.
+Yet we are Christians, loved by God and called to love and serve.

 Jesus walked among sinners, the unclean, the forgotten.
 With him he brought them healing and love.